Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: Existence and uniqueness

 At last, we use $4\lambda_k=\beta_k^2$ to derive

-Adding all three cases will give the desired estimate. \end{proof} Using the above lemma we can finally prove the last statement of Theorem \ref{thm:ExistenceAndUniqueness}. \begin{proposition} Let the assumptions \ref{A:Assumptions_all} hold true, $\vec j_a\in L^2(Q;\R^d)$, and $ \vec A$ be the unique solution of \eqref{vf:H1VarForm}.
+Adding all three cases will give the desired estimate. \end{proof} Using the above lemma we can finally prove the last statement of Theorem \ref{thm:ExistenceAndUniqueness}. \begin{prop} Let the Assumption~\ref{A:Assumptions_all} hold true, $\vec j_a\in L^2(Q;\R^d)$, and $ \vec A$ be the unique solution of \eqref{vf:H1VarForm}.
 Then there exists positive constants $c_\phi$, $c_\phi^c$, $c_\psi$, and $c_f$ such that the following inequality holds true